Did you know

 All Canada geese have a greyish body and a black head and neck with a distinctive white cheek patch.
 There are numerous subspecies or races with substantial differences and weight and size.
 Smaller subspecies are about the size of a small duck, while larger varieties can exceed nine kilograms with a wingspan of more than a metre.

 Scientific name: Branta canadensis

 Average life span: 10-24 years

 Food & Habitat

-Habitat: Various, more often in open areas on and around wetlands of all types.
+Their habitat varies, more often in open areas on and around wetlands of all types.
 Often found in cities and highly adaptable to human presence.

-Range: Coast to coast in Canada and into the far north.
+Canada geese can be found coast to coast in Canada and into the far north.